meganpete/Portfolio/README.md

 **About me**

 Hi, I'm Megan, a data scientist working in the healthcare sector in London.
 I hold an MSc in Health Data Analytics and Machine Learning from Imperial College London, and a BSc in Mathematics from the University of Groningen.
-I believe there is significant untapped potential in the healthcare industry that can be unlocked through harnessing its data capabilities.
-I am thoroughly enjoying being a part of this rapidly evolving sector.
+I believe there is significant untapped potential in the healthcare industry that is now being unlocked through harnessing its data capabilities.
+I thoroughly enjoy being a part of this rapidly evolving sector, combining my interests in healthcare, mathematics and machine learning.

 **My portfolio**